Hu Shih: Constitutionalism and human rights movement

-In 1928, Hu along with Xu Zhimo, Wen Yiduo, Chen Yuan and Liang Shiqiu founded the monthly journal Crescent Moon, named after Tagore's prose verse.
-In March 1929, Shanghai Special Representatives of National Party Chen De proposed to punish any "anti-revolutionary" without due process.
-Hu Shih responded fiercely with an article in Crescent Moon titled "Human Rights and Law" (人權與約法).
+In 1928, Hu along with Wen Yiduo, Chen Yuan, Liang Shih-chiu, and Xu Zhimo founded the monthly journal Crescent Moon, named after Tagore's prose verse.
+In March 1929, he learned from Shanghai Special Representatives of National Party Chen De.

+Hu criticized and rejected Sun Yat-sen's claim that people are incapable of self-rule and considered democracy itself a form of political education.
+The legitimacy and the competency of people participating in the political process comes from their lived experience.
+Sun's government also proposed to punish any "anti-revolutionary" without due process.

+Hu wrote an article in Crescent Moon titled "Human Rights and Law" (人權與約法).
 In the article, Hu called for the establishment of a written constitution that protects the rights of citizens, especially from the ruling government.
 The government must be held accountable to the constitution.
 Later in "When Can We Have Constitution – A Question for The Outline of National Reconstruction" (我們什麼時候才可有憲法?—對於《建國大綱》的疑問), Hu criticized the Nationalist government for betraying the ideal of Constitutionalism in The Outline of National Reconstruction.
-Rejecting Sun Yat-sen's claim that people are incapable of self-rule, Hu considered democracy itself a form of political education.
-The legitimacy and the competency of people participating in the political process comes from their lived experience.